kadena-io/pact/docs/en/pact-reference.md

 scope, as it will make "private capability functions" callable by the modref, when normally this would not be possible.

-Consider a module with a public function that is safe to call and a private function that is not intended to be invoked outside the module, guarded by the capability `PRIVATE`.
-If a modref is invoked while the `PRIVATE` capability is in scope, the calling code will be able to call the sensitive function directly.
+Consider a module with a public function `collect-data` that is safe to call, and a private function `pay-fee` that is not intended to be invoked outside the module, guarded by the capability `COLLECT`.
+If a modref is invoked while the `COLLECT` capability is in scope, the calling code will be able to call the sensitive function directly.

 ```lisp
 ;; BAD CODE -- don't do this!